Bone: Terminology

 Anatomists use a number of anatomical terms to describe the appearance, shape and function of bones.
 Like other anatomical terms, many of these derive from Latin and Greek.
 Some anatomists still use Latin to refer to bones.
 The term "osseous", and the prefix "osteo-", referring to things related to bone, are still used commonly today.

-Some examples of terms used to describe bones include the term "foramen" to describe a hole through which something passes, and a "canal" or "meatus" to describe a tunnel-like structure.
+Some examples of terms used to describe bones include the term "foramen" to describe a hole through which something passes, and a "canal" or "meatus" to describe a tunnelure.
 A protrusion from a bone can be called a number of terms, including a "condyle", "crest", "spine", "eminence", "tubercle" or "tuberosity", depending on the protrusion's shape and location.
 In general, long bones are said to have a "head", "neck", and "body".

 When two bones join, they are said to "articulate".
 If the two bones have a fibrous connection and are relatively immobile, then the joint is called a "suture".